weaviate/Verba/README.md

 ![Deployment in Verba](https://github.com/weaviate/Verba/blob/2.0.0/img/verba_deployment.png)

+**⚙️ Custom Weaviate Deployment**

+If you're hosting Weaviate yourself, you can use the `Custom` deployment option in Verba.
+This will allow you to specify the URL, PORT, and API key of your Weaviate instance.

 ## Ollama

 Verba supports Ollama models.
 Download and Install Ollama on your device (https://ollama.com/download).
 Make sure to install your preferred LLM using `ollama run <model>`.